joshspicer/joshspicer-com-new/_posts/2018-08-22-join-the-parade.md

 permalink: parade
 ---

-> Parade is an events discovery app I co-founded and am actively developing.
+> Parade is an events discovery app I co-founded and am actively developing!
-> Check out [https://parade.events/](http://parade.events/) for our progress and for details!
+> Check out **[https://parade.events/](https://parade.events/)** for our progress and for details!

 After months of planning and development, our team is *very* excited to officially [launch on the App Store](https://itunes.apple.com/us/app/parade-events/id1380171412?ls=1&mt=8)!
 Northeastern students can hop onto the app and start exploring today!